NLU007/Noah-website/_pages/home.md

 excerpt: >
   A grade 8 student who is interested in biology, chess, and soccer.

-biology:
+row1:
-  - excerpt: '# Biology'
+  - excerpt: >
-feature_row:
+      # Biology

-  - excerpt: 'I have always been interested in the sciences, specifically biology.
-I thought I liked everything about biology but it wasn’t until...'
+      I have always been interested in the sciences, specifically biology.
+I thought I liked everything about biology but it wasn’t until...

+row2:
   - image_path: /assets/images/admcf.jpg
     alt: "ADMCF"
     title: "ADMCF"